 Most child molesters are people who are known and trusted by the child’s family and the children themselves.
 Furthermore, most child molesters are straight, often married, family members.

-As a child, I remember my mom telling me: “be careful with this, and this, and this family member,” “never let them touch your private parts.”
+As a child, I remember my mom telling me: “be careful with this, and this, and this family member,” “never let them touch you inappropriately.”
 Women are particularly aware of child molestation because we are constantly having to protect ourselves and our kids.
 Some men are also aware because they engage in these difficult conversations or because they have suffered from it.
 But you’d be surprised by how many people never engage in this conversation with their families.
 These are conversations we all need to have for prevention, but also for awareness.

 One last comment about pedophiles and child molestation.
 As Catholics, we are quite familiar with this because we have seen it happen in our Church as well: a small amount of pedophile priests cast a shadow on the large number of good priests, and we are called to never let this happen again.
 For this reason, if you are a minister or volunteer you are required to take VIRTUS training (or something similar)… AND If you have taken this training, then you know that child molesters do not molest children because they are gay or straight, nor because they are married or celibate.